dusktreader/typer-repyt/docs/source/demo.md

 # Demo

 The `typer-repyt` package includes an "extra" that can be installed to show all its features.
-Each demo focuses on a particular feature and runs an examples that demonstrates how they can be used in your CLI app.
+Each demo focuses on a particular feature and runs a few examples that demonstrate how the feature can be used in your CLI app.

 ## Installation